 Westmont's liberal studies program was designed with California Commission on Teacher Credentialing content standards (Elementary Subject Matter) in mind.
-Accordingly, the program offers prospective elementary teachers strong preparation for the California Subject Examination for Teachers (CSET), required as of 2003 for entry into a state-approved credential program.
+Accordingly, the program offers prospective elementary teachers strong preparation for the California Subject Examination for Teachers (CSET).

 Typically, students completing the liberal studies major immediately go on to enroll in a one-year Multiple Subject (K-6) credential program.
-For information on Westmont's Credential programs, refer to Education, p.
-87.
+For information on Westmont's Teacher Credential programs, refer to Education Program.